cargocats/GTNH-Dark/README.md

 **If you want to see pictures of the resource pack, checkout the IMAGES.md file**

 Disclaimer: The current state of this resource pack is in Alpha and doesn't cover all GUIs, but hopefully the most essential ones.
+Also, not everything can be changed by a resource pack.

 Feedback is very much encouraged, as well as texturing requests for the remaining mods.
 For that or anything else, you can find me on the GTNH-Discord @ Albi.